baldeosinghm/480finalproject-atm/README.md

 # Black Jack

-This is black jack, the game
+This is black jack the game made in java

 ## Rules of the game